A-Monaghan/A-Monaghan/README.md

 ## Hi there 👋

-- 🌱 I am exploring the intersection of machine learning, from model building to RAG implementations.
+- 🌱 I am designing and building toolkits and agentic workflows for teams.

-- 🔭 Leveraging my background in the music industry and love of tech to approach data and ML problems with a creative perspective.
+- 🔭 Leveraging my background in the music industry and love of tech to approach modern reserach and data problems from a creative perspective.

 <!--